Website currently under construction. Please call for updated pricing.

 • Permit cost: current rate of $800 each for foreign non-residents.

-• Uganda best for: More of a selection in accommodations.
-Also for those those wanting a more immersive, deep-jungle experience and also would like to visit with chimps in their natural habitat and a visit to Queen Elizabeth National Park.
+• Uganda best for those looking for more of selection in accommodations.
+Also, for those wanting a more immersive, deep-jungle experience and would like to visit with chimps in their natural habitat.
+Add a possible stop at Queen Elizabeth National Park.

-• Access: Travelers general fly from Entebbe to trek base unless visiting other parks in Uganda.
-Drive time is 8-10 hours.
+• Access: Travelers general fly from Entebbe to base camp unless visiting other parks in Uganda.
+Straight drive time is 8-10 hours.

 Consensus: